‘Alan Wake 2’ update introduces new ending and “Nightmare” difficulty

-Remedy Entertainment have released a new update for Alan Wake 2, featuring a new ending alongside various improvements.
+Remedy Entertainment has released a new update for Alan Wake 2, featuring a new ending alongside various improvements.

 The 1.0.13 update went live yesterday (December 12) and brings the New Game Plus mode to Alan Wake 2, after it was teased last week.